It is crucial to think carefully and make informed decisions about your debts in order to pay them back on time.

 Another factor that you must take into consideration is that the current value of your home must be considerably higher than the debt consolidation mortgage.
-These are rules of the Financial Conduct Authority and there is no way around it.
+You must give importance to these factors as they are rules of the Financial Conduct Authority.

 Alternatives to Debt Consolidation Mortgage